 Now in its thirteenth year, the Budapest Wagner Days has reached a new era of its existence: the moment has come when an important work from the festival's history is now being staged in a second version.
 Following Magdolna Parditka and Alexandra Szemerédy's 2010 production, now the story of the star-crossed lovers is being reconceived for the stage by the outstanding Italian theatre director, poet and dramaturg Cesare Lievi.
 Peter Seifert is a highly sought-after German tenor whose portrayal of Lohengrin was described by one critic as a "world-class event of Wagnerian singing”.
 The Israeli Daniel Boaz is a member of the Vienna Staatsoper and consistently sings the baritone roles of Wagner operas with great success.
 Neal Cooper also debuted in the role of Melot at Covent Garden.
 Allison Oakes was recognized internationally when taking over at short notice the title role of Salome at Deutsche Oper Berlin and especially singing an outstanding Isolde in a new production of Tristan und Isolde at Teatro Giuseppe Verdi Trieste.
-Atala Schöck has appeared in Parsifal at Bayreuth under the baton of Pierre Boulez and Fischer Ádám, as well as performing as a flower maiden in the Müpa Budapest production. Ádám Fischer debuted in Bayreuth in 2001 and his work was rewarded with the title of ‘Conductor of the Year' by Opernwelt.
+Atala Schöck has appeared in Parsifal at Bayreuth under the baton of Pierre Boulez and Fischer Ádám, as well as performing as Fricka in the Müpa Budapest production. Ádám Fischer debuted in Bayreuth in 2001 and his work was rewarded with the title of ‘Conductor of the Year' by Opernwelt.
 The Kossuth Prize-winner is an honorary member of the Wiener Staatsoper and creator of the artistic concept behind the Budapest Wagner Days.

 More information about the Budapest Wagner Days here.